 Bristol’s favorite masters of acrobatic comedy have come home to roost, climb, balance and amaze!
 Performing acrobatic feats that you will see nowhere else, as well as their end of day fire show, Barely Balanced must not be missed!

 Belly Dance With The Great Antone (all season)

-Bounding Main is a costumed vocal group that sings richly harmonic versions of traditional maritime songs.
-Their shows are filled with spirit, humor and harmony; their arrangements of traditional nautical music bring the listener into the world of pirates, adventure and romance.
-Visit Bounding Main’s Website
+Bounding Main’s arrangements of traditional nautical music bring the listener into the world of pirates, adventure, and romance.